-IMPACT Silver Spring is proud to announce the 2015 Momentum Award recipients!
+Impact Silver Spring is proud to announce the 2015 Momentum Award recipients!
 Since 2007, the annual Momentum Awards have honored unsung heroes who exemplify the skill and will to build vibrant multicultural communities.
-Momentum Award winners activate their networks to create social, economic, and civic momentum throughout Montgomery County, reflecting IMPACT’s mission to build thriving multicultural communities and strong local economies through community-based networks.
+Momentum Award winners activate their networks to create social, economic, and civic momentum throughout Montgomery County, reflecting Impact’s mission to build thriving multicultural communities and strong local economies through community-based networks.

 Award winners will be honored at IMPACT Now! on May 7th, 2015 at the Fillmore Silver Spring.
 Visit the IMPACT Now! registration page for more event information.

-After a rigorous and competitive process, an awards committee made up of diverse community members selected the following individuals as the 2015 IMPACT Momentum Award recipients:
+After a rigorous and competitive process, an awards committee made up of diverse community members selected the following individuals as Impact's 2015 Momentum Award recipients:

 Momentum Maker: Dr. DeRionne Pollard

 Dr. DeRionne P. Pollard is the winner of the Momentum Maker Award for her work as President of Montgomery College.
 Dr. Pollard consistently weighs in on matters related to education equity, particularly as it relates to learners of color.
 For example, she worked with MCPS and the Universities at Shady Grove to create ACES, a program that helps prepare high school students for college.
 Furthermore, Dr. Pollard has tasked the college with creating a new posture for community engagement to make the campus more open.
-Dr. Pollard was a member of IMPACT Silver Spring’s Board of Directors from 2011 until mid-2014.
+Dr. Pollard was a member of Impact Silver Spring’s Board of Directors from 2011 to 2014.

 Social Momentum: Tamar Ruth